5 ★★★★★

 Max has been nominated for an Olivier Award and Off-West End Award for ‘It Is Easy To Be Dead’ by Neil McPherson at the Trafalgar Studios, which received a 5***** review from Michael Billington in the Guardian.
 And an Off-West End Award for Best Direction for ‘The Glass Piano’ by Alix Sobler at the Coronet Theatre, Notting Hill.

-Max has been Staff director at the Royal National Theatre, Royal Opera House and Royal Albert Hall.
+Max has been Staff Director at the Royal National Theatre, Royal Opera House and Royal Albert Hall.

 Professional Theatre Directing Work include: